Research

 Manesh Kumar PannerSelvam, PhD

-Dr. PannerSelvam’s research focus has been on reproductive biology, with expertise in sperm and seminal plasma proteomics.
-His laboratory uses applied bioinformatics tools to study the role of sperm proteins related to male infertility and to identify potential novel biomarkers.
+Dr. Panner-Selvam’s research focuses on reproductive biology, with particular expertise in sperm and seminal plasma proteomics.
+His laboratory applies advanced bioinformatics tools to investigate sperm protein function in male infertility and to identify novel biomarkers with diagnostic and prognostic potential.

 Active Research Projects

-• Understanding the role of seminal exosome proteins associated with sperm dysfunction
+• Understanding the role of seminal exosome proteins in sperm dysfunction

-• Sperm telomere length as a novel diagnostic marker of DNA damage
+• Investigating sperm telomere length as a novel diagnostic marker of DNA damage

 Wayne Hellstrom, MD, FACS